 Renowned for his innate musicality and world-class technique, John Feeley is a man that needs little introduction to Irish audiences.
 A long term festival favourite John has performed (to packed houses) at every Guitar Festival of Ireland since we began all those years ago.
 On Sat.
 4 July you can catch him in full flight in the wonderful surroundings of Dublin City Hall.

-On Sunday 5 July catch the noon concert in the Hugh Lane Gallery with international prize-winning Italian guitarist Giulia Ballaré.
+Presented in collaboration with the Italian Cultural Institute we have international prize-winning Italian guitarist Giulia Ballaré performing a concert on Sunday 5 July at noon in the Hugh Lane Gallery.
 Admission is free with donations at the door.
 Please consider donating for this concert as it enables the festival to continue to bring top level performers to Irish audiences.
-Later on Sunday evening the incredible Assad Duo in Mill Theatre Dundrum followed even later that night by Ireland’s leading Flamenco guitarist John Walsh in the Irish Whiskey Museum.
+Later on Sunday evening the incredible Assad Duo in Mill Theatre Dundrum followed even later that night by Ireland’s leading Flamenco guitarist John Walsh with Lucas Gonzalez & Pepe Rodriguez in the Irish Whiskey Museum.
+Book your tickets today!